London talks on ending Russia-Ukraine war pared down as Vance says it's decision time on peace deal

 Andrii Yermak, the head of Ukraine’s presidential office, said on X that a delegation including him, Foreign Minister Andrii Sybiha and Defense Minister Rustem Umerov had arrived in London for the talks despite the alterations.

 “The path to peace is not easy, but Ukraine has been and remains committed to peaceful efforts,” Yermak said.
-Officials would “discuss ways to achieve a full and unconditional ceasefire as the first step toward a comprehensive settlement and the achievement of a just and lasting peace.”
+Officials would “discuss ways to achieve a full and unconditional ceasefire as the first step toward a comprehensive settlement and the achievement of a just and lasting peace,” he said.

 Zelenskyy rejects ceding territory to Moscow